 The District contributes to a governmental cost-sharing multiple-employer defined benefit pension plan administered by Pennsylvania Public School Employee's Retirement System (PSERS).
 Benefit provisions of the plan are established under the provisions of the Pennsylvania Public School Employees' Retirement Code (the Code) and may be amended by an act of the Pennsylvania State Legislature.
 The plan provides retirement and disability, legislatively mandated ad hoc cost-of-living adjustments, and healthcare insurance premium assistance to qualifying plan members and beneficiaries.
-It also provides for refunds of a member's accumulated contribution upon termination of a member's employees, part-time hourly employees who render at least 500 hours of service in the school year, and part-time per diem employees who render at least 80 days of service in the school year.
+It also provides for refunds of a member's accumulated contribution upon termination of a member's employment in the public school sector.
+The members eligible to participate in the plan include all full-time employees, part-time hourly employees who render at least 500 hours of service in the school year, and part-time per diem employees who render at least 80 days of service in the school year.
 PSERS issues a publicly available financial report that includes financial statements and required supplementary information for the plan.
 That report may be obtained at www.psers.state.pa.us.